kipply/cupcake-template/README.md

 ### Firebase Hosting
 Pros: Deploy logs, UI for rollback, not tied to github commits

-Cons: May cost some money
+Cons: May cost some money (it's like 20 cents a month for me for like 1000 visits including some image-heavy pages)

 ### Github Pages